 Sugar 1 cup; butter, 1/2 cup, whipped to a cream; then pour in boiling water, 1 cup, setting the same dish on the stove, to continue to scald, but not to boil, while 2 or 3 teaspoonfuls of cornstarch are rubbed up with a little cold water and stirred in; then a well-beaten egg, and lastly a wineglass of wine; or still better a wineglass of brandy.

 Serve while both are hot.
 I wonder if the Old English would not say, "On a folded napkin."

 Remarks. —A napkin will be needed to wipe the lips, after smacking them; for there are but few persons who will not smack their lips for more of it!

 The White House Cook Book (1913)

 Cut a stale cake into slices an inch and a half in thickness; pour over them a good sweet cream; then fry lightly in fresh butter in a smooth frying pan; when done, place over each slice of cake a layer of preserves or you may make a rich sauce to be served with it.

-During haying time on the farm, Mom had only minutes to prepare a delicious and filling noontime dessert.
+During haying time on the farm, Mom had only minutes to prepare a filling noontime meal, and a delicious dessert.
 She often kept some leftover cake at hand, and a sweet pudding sauce could be quickly made using one of Grandma’s recipes.

-Sometimes, she made the cake and the sauce the night before and simply heated them both up right before serving.
+Sometimes, she made the cake and the sauce the night before and simply heated those both up right before serving.
 It was always delicious.
-This is still one of my favorite desserts, yet it's so simple to make.
+Cake pudding is still one of my favorite desserts, yet it's so simple to make.

 Like Mom, you'll find these old fashioned cake pudding recipes so handy when you're running short on time.
 By simply adding a dessert sauce, you can instantly turn any leftover cake into a delectable pudding.